coqui-ai/STT-models/mandarin/coqui/MODEL_CARD.md

-# Model card for Indonesian STT
+# Model card for English STT

 Jump to section: